populationgenomics/tob-wgs/scripts/rv_expression_association/README.md

 gene_interval = f'chr{chrom}:{left_boundary}-{right_boundary}'
 gene_interval
 ```
-In the future, either 1) add a previous step subsetting the MT + HT objects to the right genomic region taking a gene name as input, or 2) add that step to this script.
+In the future, either i) add a previous step subsetting the MT + HT objects to the right genomic region taking a gene name as input, or ii) add that step to this script.

-This step selects QC-passing, biallelic SNP that are rare (alternative allele frequency < 5%) and that are predicted by VEP to have regulatory consequences.
+This step selects QC-passing, biallelic single nucleotide variants (SNVs) that are rare (alternative allele frequency < 5%) and that are predicted by VEP to have regulatory consequences (_e.g._, in promoters, enhancers, transcription factor binding sites..).
-Then, it creates plink files (.bed, .bim, .fam) for those variants only.
+Then, it creates [PLINK](https://zzz.bwh.harvard.edu/plink/) files (.bed, .bim, .fam) for those variants only.
 To run this, use:
 ```
 analysis-runner --dataset "tob-wgs" \